HOP-Ubiquitous/OMA-ArduinoYun/README.md

   - Opens a ssh connection against the Arduino Yun to let you execute/work with the LwM2M Client.

 NetworkInfoSketch can be used to get the IP of the device.

+Requires cmake and sshpass package which can be installed using: `sudo apt-get cmake install sshpass`

 ##### Instructions
 Execute scripts in order, they will download the dependencies, create the toolchain, compile and open a console against the device to finally run the wakaama LwM2M Client with some command such as: